 QUANTITATIVE EVALUATION: Completion Pace:

 Cumulative Completion Pace requires a minimum of 67% and is measured by the credit hours successfully completed divided by the credit hours attempted.
 Example: 9 completed hours/12 attempted hours = 75% Completion Pace.

-QUANTITATIVE EVALUATION: PACE:The cumulative minimum PACE rate is 67% and is measured by the credit hours successfully completed divided by the credit hours attempted.
-Example: 9 completed hours/12 attempted hours = 75% PACE.
-Transfer credit hours that apply to any OCCC degree or certificate will be included in the evaluation of PACE.
-Grades that are counted for successful completion are; A,B,C,D,P,S and CIP.
+Transfer credit hours that apply to any OCCC degree or certificate will be included in the evaluation.
+Grades counted for successful completion are; A,B,C,D,P,S and CIP.
 Unsuccessful grades of; F,AW,W,I,NP and U are included in the hours attempted.
 Grades of I, once completed will be re-evaluated.

 QUANTITATIVE EVALUATION: MAXIMUM CREDIT HOURS:

 The maximum number of credit hours allowable for a student receiving Federal Student Aid to complete a degree or certificate is 150 percent of the credit hours normally required to complete a degree or certificate program.
 Example: 60 hours * 1.5% = 90 hours max.

 Remedial or developmental course credits are not counted toward the maximum credit hours attempted.
 Transfer credits which apply to any OCCC degree are counted.